Skip to Main Content

 Certification Schedule

 The application deadline is 5:00 PM CT on the first Friday in August.
 Certification is valid for three (3) years.
-To renew at the same level, individuals must complete 30 contact hours of continuing education within the three years leading up to the renewal application.
+To renew at the same level, individuals must complete 30 contact hours of continuing education (CECH) within the three years leading up to the renewal application.
 Certificates are awarded by the South Dakota State Library during the fall SDLA conference.

 Certification Guidelines and Application